Foray-Consulting/maistro/README.md

 1. Click "+ New Configuration"
 2. Enter a name
 3. Add prompts using the "Add Prompt" button
+4. For each prompt, select an optional model or use the default one
-4. Optionally configure a schedule
+5. Optionally configure a schedule
-5. Click "Save"
+6. Click "Save"

 ### Running a Configuration